S3-Software-IP/docu/learning-outcomes/3-agile-method.md

 ### Jira

-Jira[^1] supports any agile project management methodology for software development that your team might need.
-From agile planning to fully customizable Scrum boards, Jira gives you the tools you need to estimate, report and measure velocity with workflows designed to fit your frameworks.projects.
+Jira supports any agile project management methodology for software development that your team might need.[^1] From agile planning to fully customizable Scrum boards, Jira gives you the tools you need to estimate, report and measure velocity with workflows designed to fit your frameworks.projects.

-We used Jira this semester and can recommend it to anyone. for more info on Jira software click [here](https://www.atlassian.com/software/jira/guides/getting-started/introduction#what-is-jira-software)
+We used Jira this semester and can recommend it to anyone. for more info on Jira software click [here](https://www.atlassian.com/software/jira/guides/getting-started/introduction#what-is-jira-software).

 <p align="center">
     <img src="../static/img/jira-board.png" alt="Header image by 'Capthrone Technologies Inspiring Minds'">